bretgeek/VibeJS/README.md

 ##### Components can render other components too (hint: modules/import/export within components).

-#### Bundle with Webpack
+## Bundle with Webpack

+* I assume your are already familar with Webpack but if not see https://webpack.js.org/guides/getting-started/  and be sure to check out all the different options.

-* Suppose you have installed Webpack. [install Webpack] https://webpack.js.org/guides/installation/ ...
+* Now suppose you have installed Webpack. https://webpack.js.org/guides/installation/

 #### In dist/index.html